anastazie/programming-fundamentals/installation.md

     - **Double check that Python is added to the PATH environmental variable**
     - In case if you forgot to do so that check out [this tutorial](https://anthonydebarros.com/2018/06/21/setting-up-python-in-windows-10/)
     - **Click on `Disable path length limit`**
+2. Check Python installation
+    - In GitBash type `which python`, you should see something like this:
+    `/c/Users/IEUser/AppData/Local/Programs/Python/Python37-32/python`

 #### 4. Python libraries
 1. Clone this repository using one of the following command in your terminal `git clone https://github.com/anastazie/programming-fundamentals.git`
-1. Install pandas by using following command in the terminal: `pip3 install pandas`
+1. Install several libraries separately by using following commands in the terminal:
+    ```
+    pip3 install pandas
+    pip install pyzmq
+    ```
-1. Install dependencies located in `requirements.txt` using following command in GitBash: `pip3 install -r requirements.txt`
+1. To install remaining libraries that are located in `requirements.txt` use following command in GitBash: `pip3 install -r requirements.txt`

 ### Linux, Mac OS